 Starkey Laboratories, Inc. encourages, the EU requires, and your local community laws may require, that your hearing aids be disposed of via your local electronics recycling/disposal process.

-At the benefit of disposal/recycling personnel, please remove zinc air battery from the battery compartment according to the instructions in the battery section prior to recycling.
-In addition, please include this user manual when disposing of your hearing aids.
+The instructions below are provided for the benefit of disposal/ recycling personnel.
+Please include this manual when disposing of your hearing aids.